k-nuth/rest-api-cs/README.md

 **RelayFee**: The value returned in *relayfee* element by the /status method.

 **ShortResponseCacheDurationInSeconds**: Duration of the short cache responses.
-Used by:
+Used to cache results for the following requests:
 * /txs
 * /addrs/{paymentAddresses}/txs
 * /addrs/txs